SriyansuDash/SriyansuDash/README.md

 - 💞️ I’m looking to collaborate on (Currently no)
 - 📫 You can reach me through my instagram handle
 - 😄 Pronouns: CREBO
-- ⚡ Fun fact: Defeat yourself id just CRAZYYYY....😎😎
+- ⚡ Fun fact: Defeat yourself is just CRAZYYYY....😎😎

 <!---
 SriyansuDash/SriyansuDash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.